-The Department of Foreign Affairs and Trade (DFAT) and Science Foundation Ireland (SFI) are engaging in a joint initiative to incentivize researchers in Ireland to address global challenges in achieving the UN Sustainable Development Goals (SDGs), specifically focusing on delivering impact in countries where Ireland’s official development assistance (ODA) is directed.
-The goal of this partnership is to engender collaboration and knowledge exchange between communities of innovators in Ireland and in key partner countries to address major societal challenges.
+The Department of Foreign Affairs and Trade (DFAT) and Science Foundation Ireland (SFI) are engaging in a joint initiative to incentivize researchers in Ireland to address global challenges in achieving the UN Sustainable Development Goals (SDGs), specifically focusing on delivering impact in partner countries where Ireland’s official development assistance (ODA) is directed.

 Notes for applicants

-- applicants should indicate in the application form, where requested, if they fulfil the conditions below for funding by DFAT;
+- Applicants should indicate during the application process, where requested, if they fulfil the conditions below for consideration under this partnership;

 With regard to eligible costs, applicants should refer to the SFI Grant Budget Policy, but a number of points are reiterated here that may be pertinent to applications that include a Societal Impact Champion that is not based in Ireland.